Flourishing: Summary

 To summarize the definitions above: Human flourishing is the ongoing fulfillment of human capacities within given contexts by advancing one's own good and the common good.

 In order to better understand this synthesis, one has to keep in mind that, in the view of Aristotle and Thomas Aquinas, a capacity of a being is a potential stemming from its nature to perform certain kinds of activities, or to undergo certain kinds of changes in accordance with its inner dynamism.
 For instance, the capacity to bear fruit or the capacity to grow are within a tree's natural potential.
 On the other hand, the common good is some good—whether material or non-material—that has four characteristics: it is specific, in the sense that it is not general good-in-itself; it is objective, that is, it exists outside of the individual and is independent from the existence of any particular person; it is collective, for it exists only within some community; it is shareable, that is, many people can participate, enjoy, or use it simultaneously.

 Aristotle and Flourishing

 Aristotle and biology

 The Greek philosopher, Aristotle, contributed greatly to a deeper understanding of flourishing as a model for human life.
-Better-known for his work in metaphysics and logic, he was nevertheless a biologist first and foremost.
+While better-known for his work in metaphysics and logic, he also made significant contributions as a biologist.
 His understanding of the development of flora and fauna, seen especially in his work Generation of Animals, provided a scientific background for recognizing a similar development in the human being.